jola-kiniorska/lpage-wedding-flowers/README.md

-# Landing page - wedding flowers
+# Landing page - Wedding Flowers
 Landing page to present the company's services

 ## Table of contents